 We report to the CDP water disclosure programme every year.

-- Improvement of our water management performance, including identifying and setting water-related targets
+4. Improvement of our water management, including identifying and setting water-related targets

-Each asset’s water efficiency measures vary according to local needs, but may include:
+Water efficiency measures at different assets vary according to local needs, but may include:

 - Reducing water loss via evaporation